18862101363/news/README.md

 Implementation instructions:

-1. SpringBoot-2.X project, use spring-boot-starter-data-elasticsearch to store data in ElasticSearch for full-text search a). please install ElasticSearch service first, I use ElasticSearch-5.6.2.
+1. IDEA, JDK1.8, SpringBoot-2.X project, use spring-boot-starter-data-elasticsearch to store data in ElasticSearch for full-text search a). please install ElasticSearch service first, I use ElasticSearch-5.6.2.
             Also I attached the elasticsearch.yml file for ElasticSearch installation configuration. and ElasticSearch should not be installed and runned as root user.